 Heading for the fully free future.

-This might mean making more life changes to keep recovery a priority and it might mean being more determined and stubborn when people surrounding you do not understand.
+This might mean making more life changes to keep recovery a priority and it might mean being more determined, stubborn and a bit f**k it when people surrounding you do not understand.
 But if the simple actions of eating as much as possible, resting and allowing the body to reach its natural weight will break down all the walls of the eating disorder prison you remain trapped in, then surely that will be worth it?!?